Dark Green Fritillary

 Habitat

-The Dark Green Fritillary uses a range of habitats containing violets, including flower-rich chalk or limestone grasslands, acidic bracken moorland, woodland rides and clearings, and even coastal dunes (but not in Yorkshire).
-The main food plant is Common Dog-violet Viola riviniana, but other violet species are also used, including Marsh Violet, V. palustris, on wetter habitats.
+The Dark Green Fritillary uses a range of habitats containing violets, including flower-rich chalk or limestone grasslands, acidic bracken moorland, woodland rides and clearings, and coastal dunes.
+The main food plant is Hairy Violet on Chalk elsewhere Common Dog-violet but also Marsh Violet, on wet habitats.

-It can withstand cooler, damper conditions than many other fritillaries and prefers lush, strong-growing violets in a sward around 8 to 15cm across with tree, shrub or bracken growth nearby.
-It is a hardy species and can be seen nectaring on thistles on quite bleak moorland, sometimes without any obvious violets nearby.
+It can withstand a cooler climate if damp than many other fritillaries and prefers lush, strong-growing violets in a low sward around 8 to 15cm in height with tree, shrub or bracken growth nearby.

 Butterflies may congregate to nectar in the early morning and evening, especially where patches of purple flowers like thistles and knapweeds occur.